 Heat coconut oil in a thick-bottomed kadai or pan over medium heat.
 Add mustard seeds and sauté until they splutter.

-Quickly add red chili powder and asafoetida, and sauté for a few seconds.
+Add curry leaves, then quickly add red chilli powder and asafoetida and sauté for a few seconds.

 Add the sliced potatoes and salt to taste.
 Stir well and sauté for 1-2 minutes.